chriswendt/ietf/draft-ietf-stir-passport.md

 **3.1.2 "alg" (Algorithm) Header Parameter**

-For PASSporT, the "alg" should be defined as RS256 as the recommended algorithm.
+For PASSporT, the "alg" should be defined as RS256 or ES256 as the two recommended algorithm.
 Note that JWA [RFC7518] defines other algorithms that may be utilized or updated in the future depending on cryptographic strength requirements guided by current security best practice.

+For Verification of the digital signature, PASSporT implementations MUST support both RS256 and ES256 at a mimimum to facilitate interoperability.

+Note: MTI algorithms may be updated or depricated in the future based on best security practices.
+Deployed solutions should account for the ability to update algorithms in the field if at all possible.

 **3.1.3 "x5u" (X.509 URL) Header Parameter**